andmigque/PowerNixx/Documentation/ConvertTo-GzipParallel.md

 ## NOTES
 - Uses parallel processing for improved performance
 - Creates a CompressionErrors.json file in the destination directory if any files fail to compress
-- Maintains original file structure in destination directory # TODO: This isn't true
+- Maintains original directory structure in destination directory
 - Uses GZip compression with smallest size level
 - Progress is tracked and displayed with elapsed time and a ski emoji (⛷) indicator
 - Implements proper resource cleanup using try/catch/finally blocks